d4rkm0de/log4j-scan/README.md

 ---
 # 🚨 Announcement

 There is a patch bypass on Log4J v2.15.0 that allows a full RCE.
-FullHunt added community support for log4j-scan to reliably detect CVE-2021-45046.
-If you're having difficulty discovering and scanning your infrastructure at scale or keeping up with the Log4J threat, please get in touch at (team@fullhunt.io).
+There has been added community support for log4j-scan to reliably detect CVE-2021-45046.
+If you're having difficulty discovering and scanning your infrastructure at scale or keeping up with the Log4J threat, please get in touch at (info@redlinecybersecurity.com).

 ![](https://dkh9ehwkisc4.cloudfront.net/static/files/d385f9d8-e2b1-4d72-b9c2-a62c4c1c34a0-Screenshot-cve-2021-45046-demo.png)